SimOgaard/BakedZoo/README.md

-se och ändra konto utseende samt funktionalitet
+se och ändra konto funktionalitet

 place order button
 would you like to see all pending orders?